josephmate/josephmate.github.io/_posts/2021-10-03-my-bug-used-up-100cpu-or-did-it.md

 categories: [Java, ExecutorService]
 ---

-# The Sirens are blaring

-A couple years ago I received a bug report claiming that I caused 100% CPU util on a VM when it should have been idle.
+The sirens were place a couple years ago when I received a bug report claiming that I caused 100% CPU util on a VM when it should have been idle.
 I was suspicious at first because I try my best to avoid patterns such as `while(true)` and `for(;;)`.

 The support engineer that wrote the initial report included the evidence for the 100% CPU util.